theheking/babs-rna-seq-2024/practical_overview/Week4_Trimming.md

 Use the three steps above to specify one of these files in the subsequent trimming command.

+ ![SlidingWindow](../assets/img/slidingwindow.png)

-We will also use a sliding window of size 4 that will remove bases if their phred score is below 20 (like in our example above).
+We will also use a sliding window of size 4 to remove bases if their phred score is below 20 (like in our example above).
 We will also discard any reads that do not have at least 25 bases remaining after this trimming step.
 Three additional pieces of code are also added to the end of the ILLUMINACLIP step.
 These three additional numbers (2:40:15) tell Trimmimatic how to handle sequence matches to the TruSeq adapters.
 A detailed explanation of how they work is advanced for this particular lesson.
-For now we will use these numbers as a default and recognize they are needed to for Trimmomatic to run properly.
+For now, we will use these numbers as a default and recognize they are needed for Trimmomatic to run properly.

- ![SlidingWindow](../assets/img/slidingwindow.png)

 This command will take a few minutes to run.

     $ ADAPTERSEQ="srv/scratch/zID/babs3291/adapters/TruSeq2-SE.fa"
-    $ trimmomatic SE -phred33 SRR306844chr1_chr3.fastq.gz \
+    $ trimmomatic SE -phred33 Adapter_SRR306844chr1_chr3.fastq.gz \
-                    SRR306844chr1_chr3.trim.fastq.gz \
+                    Adapter_SRR306844chr1_chr3.trim.fastq.gz \
                     ILLUMINACLIP:${ADAPTERSEQ}:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36

     TrimmomaticSE: Started with arguments:
-    -phred33 SRR306844chr1_chr3.fastq.gz SRR306844chr1_chr3.trim.fastq.gz ILLUMINACLIP:/srv/scratch/z5342988/adapters/TruSeq2-SE.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36
+    -phred33 Adapter_SRR306844chr1_chr3.fastq.gz Adapter_SRR306844chr1_chr3.trim.fastq.gz ILLUMINACLIP:/srv/scratch/z5342988/adapters/TruSeq2-SE.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36
     Automatically using 4 threads
     Using Long Clipping Sequence: 'AGATCGGAAGAGCGGTTCAGCAGGAATGCCGAG'
     Using Long Clipping Sequence: 'AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT'